 - Using medicine that is not easily taken (such as hard-to-swallow or large tablets) or medical devices not easily used by kids

 - Enrolling adequate numbers of children into clinical trials without causing delays in the time planned to complete the study

 In an effort to understand and tackle some of these challenges, the American Academy of Pediatrics (AAP) Section on Advances in Therapeutics and Technology has created a broad collaboration to help understand how to better overcome some of these obstacles – by asking the children themselves.

 Inspired by a program in the United Kingdom, the Kids and Families Impacting Disease through Science (KIDS) program was piloted.
 The KIDS program is an advisory group of children, adolescents and families who help researchers understand a child’s perspective in medicine, including participation in clinical trials.
 A unique collaboration between the Connecticut chapter of the American Academy of Pediatrics and local children’s hospitals, the KIDS program focuses on understanding, communicating and improving the process of health and medical innovation for children.

 The objectives for the KIDS Program are to:

-Provide input on research ideas, solutions, and unmet pediatric needs
+- Provide input on research ideas, solutions, and unmet paediatric needs

 According to Hadleigh Thompson (aged 16) from KIDS Connecticut, “The KIDS program gives children and families an opportunity to expand their knowledge about research and innovation and to become active participants in their own health.
 Ultimately, we hope the program will provide them with a vital outlet to share their unique perspectives that will make an impact on the lives of children around the world.”